 Especially if your product is new, it’s always helpful to create content that helps users make the most out of your service or product.
 Short guides and fun little tips can go a long way in enhancing their experience.

-This is one of the ways Spotify is prepping their users, old and new, for the upcoming Spotify Wrapped 2021 in December: 4 Tips to Make the Most of Your 2021 Wrapped.
+This is one of the ways Spotify prepped their users, old and new, for Spotify Wrapped 2021 in December: 4 Tips to Make the Most of Your 2021 Wrapped.
+Checked yours out yet?

 Build Away With Us